 Now, I think we can all agree that this is quite a daunting equation, but not to worry!
-We are in the process of developing a handy little calculator that will do this bit for you, so all you have to worry about is what to do with the numbers it provides for you.
+All this is calculated within RelativityOne, so all you have to worry about is what to do with the numbers it provides for you.
 This is an incredibly useful calculation to perform as it gives a much more realistic image of your discard pile and potentially eluded documents.
-The outputs of this equation give you the highest percentage and the lowest percentage of documents in your discard pile that are likely to be relevant based on the results if your Elusion Test.
+The outputs of this equation give you the highest percentage and the lowest percentage of documents in your discard pile that are likely to be relevant based on the results of your Elusion Test.
 Where a Margin of Error may give you a rate of 5% ± 7%, a conﬁdence level would give you 5% + 7% − 2% as your upper and lower bounds.

 This means that in a discard pile of 10,000 documents instead of looking at a possible elusion rate of 0 → 1200 documents, you are more realistically looking at 300 → 1200 documents.
 Understanding your lower bound enables more accurate decisions to be made about the continuation of your review.
 With this information in hand, all you have to do now is to decide whether it is worth continuing your review to ﬁnd these extra documents that may potentially be relevant, or whether to end your review at this point, saving time and money.

 For more great content on how Artificial Intelligence can be used to benefit you in your eDiscovery projects click here - Artificial Intelligence in eDiscovery!